woocommerce/projects/readme.txt

 == Description ==

+= Create and display a portfolio of projects =

 "Projects" by WooThemes is a clean and easy-to-use portfolio showcase management system for WordPress.
 Load in your recent projects, and display them on a specified page using our template system, or via a shortcode, widget or template tag.

 Projects integrates with our [testimonials plugin](http://wordpress.org/plugins/testimonials-by-woothemes/) allowing you to associate a testimonial with a project and display it on the single project page.